Joseph Cotten: 1950–1969: Established actor

-Sabrina Fair and television

-On the stage in 1953, Cotten created the role of Linus Larrabee Jr., in the original Broadway production of Sabrina Fair, opposite Margaret Sullavan.
-The production ran November 11, 1953 – August 21, 1954, and was the basis of the Billy Wilder film Sabrina, which starred Humphrey Bogart and Audrey Hepburn.
-He and Sullivan did a TV production of State of the Union for Producers' Showcase directed by Arthur Penn.
+On the stage in 1953, Cotten created the role of Linus Larrabee Jr. in the original Broadway production of Sabrina Fair, opposite Margaret Sullavan.
+The production ran from November 11, 1953, until August 21, 1954, and was the basis of the Billy Wilder film Sabrina, which starred Humphrey Bogart and Audrey Hepburn.
+He and Sullavan appeared in a TV production of State of the Union for Producers' Showcase, directed by Arthur Penn.

-Cotten made Special Delivery (1955) in West Germany, did a TV adaptation of Broadway for The Best of Broadway (1955) directed by Franklin J. Schaffner.
-He appeared in episodes of Celebrity Playhouse, The Ford Television Theatre, Star Stage, Alfred Hitchcock Presents (several times) and General Electric Theater.
+Cotten made Special Delivery (1955) in West Germany and appeared in a TV adaptation of Broadway for The Best of Broadway (1955), directed by Franklin J. Schaffner.
+He appeared in episodes of several TV anthology series, a popular format of the era, including Celebrity Playhouse, The Ford Television Theatre, Star Stage, Alfred Hitchcock Presents (three episodes) and General Electric Theater.

-In 1955 Cotten hosted The 20th Century Fox Hour on television.

-In 1956, Cotten starred in the NBC anthology series On Trial (renamed at mid-season The Joseph Cotten Show).
-It ran for 41 episodes.
+In 1955, Cotten hosted The 20th Century Fox Hour on television.
+In 1956, he introduced and occasionally starred in his own anthology NBC series, On Trial.
+Because it was popularly known as The Joseph Cotten Show, it was retitled mid-run to The Joseph Cotten Show: On Trial.
+It ran for 41 episodes through 1959, with Cotten appearing in at least 20.

 He returned to features with The Bottom of the Bottle (1956), The Killer Is Loose (1957) and The Halliday Brand (1957).

-He guest starred on Jane Wyman Presents The Fireside Theatre, Telephone Time, Playhouse 90, Schlitz Playhouse, Zane Grey Theater, Suspicion, and Westinghouse Desilu Playhouse.
-He made a cameo appearance in Welles'sTouch of Evil (1958) and a starring role in the film adaptation of Jules Verne's From the Earth to the Moon (also 1958).

-Cotten had another success on Broadway when he appeared in Once More, With Feeling (1958–60) which ran for 263 performances.
-For the third time Cotten was in a Broadway hit but did not reprise his role in the film version – Yul Brynner did.
+He guest-starred on Jane Wyman Presents The Fireside Theatre, Telephone Time, Playhouse 90, Schlitz Playhouse, Zane Grey Theater, Suspicion and Westinghouse Desilu Playhouse.
+He made a cameo appearance in Welles's Touch of Evil (1958) and a starring role in the film adaptation of Jules Verne's From the Earth to the Moon (1958).
+Cotten had another success on Broadway when he appeared in Once More, With Feeling (1958–60), which ran for 263 performances.
+For the third time, Cotten was in a Broadway hit but did not reprise his role in the film version; Yul Brynner played the part on screen.

-1960s

-Cotten had a supporting role in the films The Angel Wore Red (1960) and The Last Sunset (1961), the latter directed by Robert Aldrich, and guest starred on The DuPont Show with June Allyson, Checkmate, The Barbara Stanwyck Show, Bus Stop, Theatre '62 (an adaptation of Notorious), Dr. Kildare, Wagon Train, and Saints and Sinners.
+Cotten had a supporting role in the films The Angel Wore Red (1960) and The Last Sunset (1961), and guest-starred on The DuPont Show with June Allyson, Checkmate, The Barbara Stanwyck Show, Bus Stop, Theatre '62 (an adaptation of Hitchcock's Notorious), Dr. Kildare, Wagon Train and Saints and Sinners.

 Cotten returned to Broadway to appear in Calculated Risk (1962–63), which ran for 221 performances and meant he had to turn down a role in a film Harrigan's Halo.
-He guest starred on The Great Adventure, and 77 Sunset Strip, and did the pilot Alexander the Great (1963).
+He guest starred on The Great Adventure and 77 Sunset Strip and appeared in the pilot for Alexander the Great (1963).

 After some time away from film, Cotten returned in the horror classic Hush...Hush, Sweet Charlotte (1964) for Aldrich, with Bette Davis, Olivia de Havilland and Agnes Moorehead.

-Final leading man roles

-Cotten was top billed in The Great Sioux Massacre (1965) and The Tramplers (1965), but back to support parts for The Money Trap (1965) and The Oscar (1966).
-He was top billed in Brighty of the Grand Canyon (1966), directed by Foster, The Cruel Ones (1967), Some May Live (1967) and Gangsters '70 (1968).
+Cotten was top billed in The Great Sioux Massacre (1965) and The Tramplers (1965), Brighty of the Grand Canyon (1966), The Cruel Ones (1967), Some May Live (1967) and Gangsters '70 (1968).
+He took supporting roles in The Money Trap (1965) and The Oscar (1966).